St. David’s School of Nursing

 Preparing the next generation of nurses to improve health care.

-The nursing program, located in Round Rock, offers two undergraduate nursing programs.
-The first is the traditional face-to-face upper division Bachelor of Science in Nursing (BSN) program which prepares graduates to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN®) and to meet the minimum competencies for beginning practice as a R.N.
+The nursing program offers two undergraduate nursing programs.
+The first is the traditional face-to-face upper division Bachelor of Science in Nursing (BSN) program which prepares graduates to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN®) and to meet the minimum competencies for beginning practice as a registered nurse (RN).
+This program is offered in Round Rock and San Marcos.

-The second undergraduate nursing program offered is a hybrid BSN completion program (RN to BSN).
-This program is for students who hold an associate's degree in nursing from an associate college.
+The second undergraduate nursing program offered is a fully-online BSN completion program (RN to BSN).
+This program is for students who hold an associate's degree in nursing from an approved college.
 The BSN completion curriculum includes 30 hours of upper division nursing courses.
-The didactic courses are primarily offered online with strategically placed face-to-face experiences.
+The didactic courses are primarily offered online with strategically placed clinical experiences near the student’s location.
 The curriculum is designed for flexibility with the option of full or part-time study.
 Students can finish in as little as two semesters or as many as six semesters with extension by permission from the undergraduate program director.
-This program is only offered if sufficient enrollment is met.

 Our graduates are prepared to pursue clinical excellence and certification by the American Nurses Credentialing Center (ANCC) and to continue formal education for the Master of Science in Nursing degree and/or Doctorate in Nursing.
 Nursing programs offered in the St. David's School of Nursing are accredited by the Commission on Collegiate Nursing Education (CCNE).